Lining Up with the View

 by Stephen Williamson, is two thick planks milled from a eucalyptus tree that was felled on the property).
 A big sliding barn door closes off the master suite

 wing for privacy for privacy.
 Every bedroom opens to one of the long

 porches.
 The bathrooms include elegant floating vanities and showers with floors made of ipe decking (water drains into a shower pan beneath it), for a summery outdoor vibe.
 The rest of the flooring throughout the house is white oak hardwood (over a concrete slab), which complements the white walls and adds visual warmth.
 The updated ranch house esthetic and easy indoor-outdoor flow make for a very appealing way to celebrate spring and the arrival of warmer weather.
-See Nick’s Nick’s other ranch house plans here.
-Bravo Nick!
-The house was built on spec and is for sale — click here for more information and a video (all photos courtesy Donald Van de Mark).
+See Nick’s other ranch house plans here.
+Bravo Nick! (photos courtesy Donald Van de Mark).

 A new product that would work well at this house is the new line of firepits developed by Eco Smart Fire and patio furniture manufacturer Brown Jordan.
 Here’s their sleek cauldron-shaped Urth, made of weather-resistant fiber

 cement.
 Measuring 15.9 inches high by 33.3 inches across, it contains an ethanol burner at the center surrounded by stones or other decorative material of your choosing.
 Various burner sizes are available.
 The

 Equinox is a larger unit — 13 inches high by 65 inches long by 39.4 inches deep — that combines vessel or fire well and coffee table (also in fiber cement).
 The artful geometric shape creates a strong focal point for any outdoor space.
 Time to fire one up and give spring a boost.